 How might we empower users to access contraceptive care on their own terms?

 We conducted user testing with a total of eight users; two participated in quantitative research collection and six provided preferences through informal surveying.
 We sought to answer the following questions:

-What persona of chatbot would users enjoy interacting with?
+What type of chatbot would users enjoy interacting with?

 What is the most intuitive way to navigate through the app?

-We originally designed an abstract identity for the chatbot, assuming users would prefer to have sensitive conversations with a clearly non-human persona.
-In testing, we found that users across genders preferred to interact with an image of a woman doctor — even knowing it's an AI.
+We originally assumed users would prefer to have sensitive conversations with a clearly non-human persona.
+In testing, we found that users across genders prefer to interact with an image of a woman doctor.
 We redesigned the chat persona, including the icon and tone of voice, to reflect a warm, direct woman doctor.

-Initially, users could navigate between two major sections of the app: a tab to freely explore and compare methods, and a chatbot function.
-We found that having both functions at the same hierarchy was confusing for users and distracted from the chatbot as the main service of the app.
-We redesigned the site map to center the user experience on conversation.
+Initially, users could navigate between two major sections of the app: a tab to freely explore and compare methods, and the chatbot.
+We found that having both at the same hierarchy was confusing for users and distracted from the chatbot as the central service.
+We redesigned the app to center experience on chat.

 Ask Shirley's visual style is warm and professional.
 Shirley, our chatbot doctor, is named after Shirley Cholsom — the first Black woman in Congress and powerful advocate for womens reproductive rights.